Passaic Sheriff's Deputies Seize Pound Of Pure Coke, Ghost Gun, More

 Warranted searches of Miranda’s apartment and vehicle followed, Berdnik said.

-Along with the cocaine, detectives found a hydraulic press machine and various other preparation and packaging materials, he said.
+Along with the cocaine, detectives found a hydraulic press machine, various other preparation and packaging materials and the ghost gun, he said.

+Do-it-yourself ghost guns -- made from kits of parts and tools -- aren't stamped with serial numbers registered to a federally licensed manufacturer.
+This allows criminals to bypass background checks while making it all but impossible to trace the weapons to any individual.

 Miranda remained held in the Bergen County Jail this weekend on drug- and weapons-related charges, records show.